Will I Qualify for a mortgage?

 4. Is your income secure?

 - You need to be in secure employment.
-Being on a permanent contract is a requirement with most lenders but we are pleased to advise that some lenders will consider contractors where their is evidence of contractual work for over one year on a continuous basis and prospects for further continuous contract work into the future are strong.
+Being on a permanent contract is a requirement with most lenders but we are pleased to advise that some lenders will consider contractors where their is evidence of contractual work for three years on a continuous basis and prospects for further continuous contract work into the future are strong.

 - Lenders take a prudent approach.
 Employees should be employed for at least twelve months and have completed your probationary period.